Department of Psychology

 Individual Psychotherapy for Children and Adults

 Individual psychotherapy is the most frequently requested service in the Clinic.
 This treatment modality is used at the client's request or when deemed most suitable by the therapist.
-It is most common when the person brings concerns about self-image, values, distressing affect that are not clearly connected to interactions with specific others.
+It is most common when the person brings concerns about self-image, values, distressing emotions, and problem behaviors.

 Family therapy is the second most requested service in the Psychology Clinic.
 It is typically initiated when a child in the family is experiencing behavioral or emotional difficulties.
 This form of therapy is relied upon in these situations because it is generally the case that the problem the child manifests can be dealt with effectively by helping the family to help the child.
 Depending upon the circumstances, all family members may be seen together, or particular subsets of family members such as just the parents, or only the males, for example, may be seen.
 More rarely family members may come to some sessions individually as a part of family treatment.